San Marcos Growers LogoSan Marcos Growers

 Plant in full sun in a well-drained soil and give occasional to infrequent irrigation.
 It is hardy to at least around 25° F. Remove old foliage after flowering to keep neat.
 A stunning plant that can be grown in a large pot or in the ground, but be sure to use stout gloves when working with this plant as the teeth are rigid and sharp.

-This information about Hechtia rosea displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hechtia rosea displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]